collinstech256/WIN-11-bypass-TPM-Secure-boot/readme.txt

-# WIN-11-bypass-TPM-Secure-boot
+__# WIN-11-bypass-TPM-Secure-boot__
-Bypass Your PC is not comfortable using this registry script simple and easy Follow our youtube channel to check out more
+Bypass Your PC is not compatible using this registry script simple and easy Follow our youtube channel to check out more

 HOW TO USE THE FILE